pinterest/bender/README.md

 bender
 ======

-Bender is a library that makes it easy to build custom load testing applications for request/reply protocols like HTTP, Thrift and Protobuf (among many, many others).
-You write a Go client for your service and generate requests (any way you like); Bender handles sending the requests and measuring the results.
+Bender makes it easy to build load testing applications for services using protocols like HTTP, Thrift, Protocol Buffers and many more.
+Bender provides a library of flexible, powerful primitives that can be combined (with plain Go code) to build load testers customized to any use case and that evolve with your service over time.

-That Bender is a library makes it flexible and easy to extend, but gives it a slightly longer learning curve.
-Bender provides two different approaches to load testing (by throughput or by concurrency) along with utilities for generating Thrift and HTTP clients and requests.
-It also provides a flexible way to capture events as they happen, and record them in a histogram and via a log file.
-The underlying philosophy of the library is to provide powerful, orthogonal primitives and to let programmers use Go to combine them.
-To make that easier, Bender has extensive documentation and tutorials which you can find below.
+Bender provides two different approaches to load testing.
+The first, LoadTestThroughput, gives the tester control over the throughput (QPS), but not over the concurrency.
+This one is very well suited for services that are open to the Internet, like web services, and even backend Thrift or Protocol Buffer services, since it will just keep sending requests, even if the service is struggling.
+The second approach, LoadTestConcurrency, gives the tester control over the concurrency, but not over the throughput.
+This approach is better suited to testing services that require lots of concurrent connections, and need to be tested for resource limits.

-*WARNING:* this library is not ready for production.
-We are busy "dogfooding" it right now, and will update this README when it is ready.
-Until then, expect huge changes in the API!
+That Bender is a library makes it flexible and easy to extend, but means it takes longer to create an initial load tester.
+As a result, we've focused on creating easy-to-follow tutorials that are written for people unfamiliar with Go, along with documentation for all the major functions in the library.

 ## Getting Started